MicrosoftDocs/ATADocs/ATPDocs/deploy/prerequisites.md

 ---
 title: Prerequisites | Microsoft Defender for Identity
-description: Learn about the requirements for a successful Microsoft Defender for Identity deployment. ms.date: 05/31/2023 ms.topic: conceptual
+description: This article describes the prerequisites required for a successful Microsoft Defender for Identity deployment. ms.date: 08/28/2023 ms.topic: conceptual
 ---